 - Your bond claim will expire if you don’t file suit to enforce your claim within one (1) year from the last time labor was performed and/or material supplied, not from the date you sent your claim.

 If you work in Oklahoma, protect your pay and follow the listed rules above to make sure your lien is valid and enforceable.
 You deserve to be paid for the work you do.
-If you want to get your hands on Oklahoma’s lien and bond forms, consider purchasing the required materials from us!
 If you would rather have someone else take care of filing your construction lien or bond claims, and do it the right way, contact an experienced Oklahoma lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Nobody should work for free, so make sure you don’t have to by abiding by your state’s lien laws.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,